 If planning to make fire, although there is wood on the wood pile, leaders should accompany groups to collect this to stop any bubbles mixing by the wood pile.
 Ideally leaders should get young people to collect wood from their forested areas or leaders bring a supply of wood.
 Fires should also be fully extinguished before groups leave.

 Leaders are also reminded that their sections should also observe social distancing rules while outside.
 Leaders also need to have full contact details of all those who attend and keep them for 21 days for track and trace purposes.

-When booking please state :
+When booking via OSM please select :